IowaDave/Slow-That-Uno-Down/README.md

 The following two, familiar-looking "Blinky" programs will perform almost the same, but one of them uses much less current.

 ### Try it!
-Both of the following listings are available in the examples folder.
+Both of the following listings are available as Arduino IDE projects in the examples folder.

 #### Program #1, runs at 16 MHz